HarrierPanels/sql/mysql/README.md

 }
 ```
 Jenkins has the necessary preset of plugins, credentials and agents to run a pre-configured pipeline to Build, Test, & Deploy.
-The pipeline is triggered by GitHub Webhook that is set by Amsible using the GH CLI webhook forwarding feature (Beta):
+The pipeline is triggered by GitHub Webhook that is set by Ansible using the GH CLI webhook forwarding feature (Beta):
 ```
 gh webhook forward --events=push --repo=HarrierPanels/sql \
                 --url="http://localhost:8080/github-webhook/"